honeytrap/honeytrap-docs/docs/setup/server/setup-prerequisites.md

 ## Download configuration files

 Issue the following commands to download the configuration files.
-The former is the configuration file for setting up the Honeytrap Server infrastructure, the latter is for configuring the Honeytrap Agent.
+The former is the configuration file for setting up the HoneyTrap Server infrastructure, the latter is for configuring the HoneyTrap Agent.

 ```
 wget https://gist.githubusercontent.com/Coen-Schuijt/0600aca75dc99f6c2ce2c260ad00f0ab/raw/docker-compose-honeytrap.yml